 Few articles are not accompanied by interviews of actors involved in the development of a structure, a media, or an associative project.
 These actors, some of whom are visible several times may appear as entrepreneurs of cause, or promoters to use the words of Samuel Julhe [3].

-All walks of life are interested in padel
+All horizons are interested in padel

 As a result, the promoters of the discipline have extremely varied profiles and trajectories.